What organizational structure does your company currently use? Hierarchical? Divisional? Matrix? Functional? Something else?

 No matter what organizational structure you choose for your company, an organizational structure is only one aspect of having things, well, organized!

-Workamajig is the only project management software designed specifically for creative teams and is designed to save you time and money by organizing your company in the most streamlined way.
+Workamajig is project management software designed specifically for creative teams, allowing you to save time and money by streamlining company organization.

 Forget about chasing down tasks in one tool while sifting through client emails in another.